adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-tb2j.rst

 -fs, --force-symmetry
 ---------------------
-Force the exchange model to have the symmetry of the template.
+Force the exchange Hamiltonian to have the symmetry of the template.

 .. code-block:: text